Bandit Data-Driven Optimization: Introduction

-We propose the first iterative prediction-prescription framework, which we term as bandit data-driven optimization.
-Bandit data-driven optimization combines the relative advantages of both online bandit learning and offline predictive analytics.
+We propose the first iterative prediction-prescription framework, which we term as \emph{bandit data-driven optimization}.
+This framework combines the relative advantages of both online bandit learning and offline predictive analytics.
 We achieve this with our algorithm PRedict-then-Optimize with Optimism in Face of uncertainty (PROOF).
 PROOF is a modular algorithm which can work with a variety of predictive models and optimization problems.
 Under specific settings, we formally analyze its performance and show that PROOF achieves no-regret.
-In addition, we propose a variant of PROOF which can handle the scenario where the intervention affects the data distribution, which also enjoys no-regret.
-Finally, we use numerical simulations to show that PROOF achieves superior performance than a pure bandit baseline.
+In addition, we propose a variant of PROOF which handles the scenario where the intervention affects the data distribution and prove that it also enjoys no-regret.
+Using numerical simulations, we show that PROOF achieves much better performance than a pure bandit baseline.
+We also apply PROOF in a case study of a real-world AI for nonprofit project on food rescue volunteer engagement.

-We emphasized AI4SG as the motivation and application domain of bandit data-driven optimization, because we have experienced these problems first-hard in our applied work on AI4SG.
-However, none of the reasons above is exclusive to AI4SG.
-Many data science projects in the real world, whether explicitly for social good or not, fit these characterizations and can benefit from such a framework.